FaustGit93/Portfolio/README.md

 - **HTML** — for structure
 - **CSS** — for layout, color, and responsiveness
-- **JavaScript** — for interactive elements such as Geometry Dash tribute, //toggles// and transitions
+- **JavaScript** — for interactive elements such as Geometry Dash tribute, Interactive drawing and transitions
 - **Zephyr & Reality Capture** — used for photogrammetric reconstruction of 3D models shown in the viewer